bxdoan/bxdoan/README.md

 <div align="center">

-> You can never cross the ocean until you have the courage to lose sight of the shore.
+> Teach thy tongue to say, “I do not know,” and thous shalt progress.

-> — Christopher Columbus —
+> — Maimonides —

 </div>